 Looking east at Windsor Mountain and Castle Peak.
 The slightly higher, second peak of the little mountain we were on is visible on the right.
 Had we not been engulfed in a snowstorm that would go on to dump over 25cm of snow over the next 24 hours, we would have made the ~1.5km hike to visit it.
-Instead, we got off of the mountain as quick as we could.
+Instead, we got off of the mountain as quickly as we could.

 A telephoto of Prairie Bluff Mountain.

 Looking across the valley at an obscured Mount Gladstone.

 Looking back at our route along the summit ridge.
 The valley and our access route are no longer visible.

 Shortly after this picture was taken, I pushed Mark off of the mountain… 😉 Actually, the snow was coming in so fast that we only had enough time to snap a few pictures and composing a proper summit photo was the last thing I was thinking of.
 Mount Windsor is in the background.

 Mark heads down (lower right) to the bowl beneath the summit as the sky grows increasingly dark.